Vaishnavi2903/ObsidianNotes/_notes/Learn With Me/DITA XML/Authoring in DITA.md

 > [!Tips]
 > It might take a while for you to write keeping maps in mind or to work around maps.
 But, the it is good to have a foundation understanding before starting with DITA XML

+## Strict Guidelines
+When someone is working as content writer or comfortable in domain which is less of technical writing, DITA can sometimes feel challenging.
+DITA can be so strict at times that you cannot even enter a single paragraph wherever you want within a topic.
+This is where practice and learning comes handy.

+Technical writers are required to follow a strict guidelines while working with DITA XML.
+You need to build a habit of thinking about the rules of writing and standards of DITA when documenting anything.

+Everything you write in DITA has a meaning in itself.
+So the content needs to be curated in modularized and reusable format.
+It should be presented and written in a way that each section, each module can later be reused into a different user guide altogether.

+## Context Free Content

+Writing in anything in DITA needs to be context-free. what does it mean?
+It means that everything you write in DITA need not to be specific to any particular topic or reference in your content further.
+You as a author must create a content that is:
+- Capabilities of being influenced by the topic outside from your material.
+- Context-free, meaning no references like "take a look at the bullet point number 3" or "take a look at this topic".
+This is followed simply because nobody at this point knows whether that topic or reference exists in your content.

+## Requirements of Information Architecture in DITA

+### Different Level of Content Reuse
+ - You will be governing the organization and information of your content
+ - You will be enabled to use different levels of content.
+What are the different levels you ask?
+[Refer to this link to know more about the different levels and elements of DITA](https://www.oxygenxml.com/dita/1.3/specs/langRef/containers/element-quick-reference.html)
+ - Reusing and linking the entire deliverables, different maps, topics or specific topic elements.
+You can go very very deep when reusing content in DITA.
+Since, every line has a meaning of its own, DITA specifically opens a wide opportunity when talking about reusing content.

+### Linking Strategies